trebard/trebard.github.io/README.md

 # Uninode® Suite

-Uninode Suite consists of these parts
+Uninode® Suite consists of these parts
 * **Uninode®** is a framework for global type definitions and object identities, like Unicode for objects
 * **Edgescript®** is a general purpose scripting language, integrated with Uninode®
 * **UNQL** is Uninode® Query Language, for querying data sources using Uninode® and Edgescript®